bigchaindb/bigchaindb/docs/contributing/source/ways-can-contribute/write-code.rst

 - If you plan to do JavaScript coding, get the latest JavaScript stuff (npm etc.).

-- If you plan to do Python codding, get `the latest Python <https://www.python.org/downloads/>`_, and get the latest ``pip``.
+- If you plan to do Python coding, get `the latest Python <https://www.python.org/downloads/>`_, and get the latest ``pip``.

 .. warning::